ultraJeff/containers-and-ocp-workshop/container-tools.md

 ## An Overview of Container Tools

-In this chapter we're going to cover a plethora of container tools available in Red Hat Enterprise Linux (RHEL), including Podman, Buildah, Skopeo, CRIU and Udica.
+In this chapter we're going to cover a plethora of container tools available in Red Hat Enterprise Linux (RHEL), including Podman, Buildah, Skopeo.
 Before we get into the specific tools, it's important to understand how these are tools are provided to the end user in the Red Hat ecosystem.

 The RHEL kernel, systemd, and the container tools, centered around [containers](github.com/containers) and [CRI-O](github.com/cri-o/cri-o), serve as the foundation for both **RHEL Server** as well as **RHEL CoreOS**. **RHEL Server** is a flexible, general purpose operating system which can be customized for many different use cases.
 On the other hand, **RHEL CoreOS** is a minimal, purpose built operating system intended to be consumed within automated environments like OpenShift.
 This lab will specifically cover the tools available in **RHEL Server**, but much of what you learn is useful with **RHEL CoreOS** which is built from the same bits, but packaged specifically for OpenShift and Edge use cases.